 If your loved one is suffering from severe bed sores, or if they died because of an infection that started as a bed sore, an experienced San Antonio bed sores attorney can help hold the negligent parties accountable.
-At the Law Offices of Glenn W. Cunningham, we have 20 years of experienced handling personal injury matters, and we aggressively pursue medical professionals who injury innocent victims.
+At the Law Offices of Glenn W. Cunningham, we have over 25 years of experienced handling personal injury matters, and we aggressively pursue medical professionals who injure innocent victims.

 Symptoms and Severity of Bed Sores

 When there is constant pressure to any part of the body, blood flow to that area is restricted.
 When it is restricted long enough, the tissues die.
 Because tissue goes all the way to the bone, there are varying stages of bedsores, depending how much of the tissue has been killed:

 - Stage 1: The first stage of bedsores looks like sunburn.
 At this stage, the ulcer appears as a defined area redness.
 This should be a warning sign to caregivers that the decubitus ulcer can develop quickly.

 - Stage 2: The second stage of bedsores looks like sunburn that has blistered.
 At this stage, the ulcer is already through the first layer of skin.

 - Stage 3: The third stage of bed sores looks like a deep crater with black edges.
 This indicates the ulcer has killed tissue down to the muscle.